-We respectfully request that food allergies be added to the list of conditions to be eligible for research under the Peer Reviewed Medical Research Program (PRMRP).
+We respectfully request that food allergies be maintained on the list of conditions to be eligible for research under the Peer Reviewed Medical Research Program (PRMRP).
 The PRMRP is a valuable program within DoD, offering creative, long-term insights into significant medical issues like food allergies that affect members of the armed services and their families and do not always receive the investments they require in the private sector.
 DoD study of food allergies is not a new idea.
-In FY09, the Congressionally Directed Medical Research Program (CDMRP) established the Genetic Studies of Food Allergy Research Program (GSFARP) with a \$2.5 million appropriation "to provide support for scientifically meritorious genetic research focused on food allergies."
-In FY10, the appropriation was \$1.875 million.
-Specific line item funding ended In FY11, but for FY12 and FY16, food allergies were eligible for research under the PRMRP.
-Renewed investment in food allergy research through the PRMRP has the potential to make serious strides towards understanding the causes of, and developing treatments for, this widespread and under-researched condition.
-We respectfully ask your support for re-establishing food allergies as eligible for research funding through the PRMRP.
+In FYO9, the Congressionally Directed Medical Research Program (CDMRP) established the Genetic Studies of Food Allergy Research Program (GSFARP) with a \$2.5 million appropriation "to provide support for scientifically meritorious genetic research focused on food allergies."
+We greatly appreciate that food allergies were included under the PRMRP in FY20 after a four-year hiatus from program eligibility and urge you to maintain this eligibility in FY21.
+This renewed investment in food allergy research through the PRMRP has the potential to make serious strides towards understanding the causes of, and developing treatments for, this widespread and under-researched condition.